 - Study-abroad courses eligible for credit in the English Department must be upper-level courses on topics suitable to the curriculum of a U.S. English department.
 Such courses might focus on literature written in English or on literary genres, movements, or theories that often appear in English department curricula.

 - Courses in literature in translation are not otherwise eligible for study-abroad credit, although, with permission of the major advisor, students majoring in English may choose one such course as the single credit from outside the department eligible toward completion of the major.

 - Up to 3 credits taken abroad—or 5 credits from the Sussex program—may count toward the major.
 With the exception of courses taken at Sussex, courses taken in study abroad may not apply toward the required courses in the English major.

 English majors may undertake capstone experiences in several ways.
-Students who are eligible and who qualify to be candidates for honors may enroll in a two-semester honors tutorial which culminates in the submission of an Honors thesis.
-With the approval of a faculty advisor, students who are not candidates for Honors may propose a one-semester senior essay project.
+Students who are eligible and who qualify to be candidates for honors may enroll in a two-semester honors tutorial that culminates in the submission of an honors thesis.
+With the approval of a faculty advisor, students who are not candidates for honors may propose a one-semester senior essay project.
 In addition, in each of the major concentrations, students are encouraged to complete a 300-level seminar.